laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 At high enough health values, the attacker is mostly doing step in 4, which is a completely safe move and only really leads to the defender going into switch stance if blocked.
-The main mixup being the uncommon step in 3 option to incentivize the defender into ducking or a step in 1+2 to try to get a positive frame advantage and thus the overall turn.
+The main mixup being the uncommon step in 3 option to incentivize the defender into ducking or a step in 1+2 to try to get a positive frame advantage and thus keep the turn.

 We can see that at some low enough health value, the attacker completely changes the strategy.
 The attacker no longer does step in 4, but ramps up the usage of step in 3 much more and adds in the step in 2 that can launch the defender for a big combo.
-However, all of these options lead to the attacker taking a big combo if the defender guards the correct way.
+However, each of these options leads to the attacker taking a big combo if the defender guards the correct way.
 The attacker is now opting for a high risk/high reward coin flip.

 The interesting thing is that the defender barely changes the strategy even as the attacker